 Students who double major in American studies and another field normally can count toward the American studies requirements up to four courses used to fulfill the requirements of another major.

 Many American studies majors have studied abroad either for a year or a semester.
 Some thought must be given, of course, to meeting the major requirements.
-The Study Abroad Director for 2011-2012 is Kevin Rozario
+The Study Abroad Director for 2013-2014 is Michael Thurston.

 Senior Certification Form